 3. Private Internet Access (PIA) – Popular VPN for Ad blocking

 Private Internet Access (PIA) is another premium VPN offering a built-in ad blocker called MACE.
-MACE successfully blocks ads, and banners on all devices, including browsers in Canada.
+MACE successfully blocks ads, banners on all devices, including browsers in Canada.

 Just like NordVPN and Surfshark, MACE also maintains a database of ad servers that have been flagged before for sharing malware.
 As a result, it prevents such sites from loading in Canada.

 Another interesting thing is that MACE does not work on iOS.
 After contacting customer support in Canada, I found that PIA removed this ad-blocking feature from its app for iPhones in 2018.
-But, don’t worry, it was replaced with a Safari Content Blocker, and it effectively blocks ads on iPhones as well in Canada.
+But, don’t worry, it was replaced with a Safari Content Blocker, and it effectively blocks ads on iPhones in Canada.